GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

     ├── fullimage/                                # Full image training results and figures ├── fft_wavelet/                              # FFT/Wavelet laser crops results
     ├── fft_wavelet_fullimage/                    # FFT/Wavelet full image results
-    └── perclass/                                 # Per-class F1, confusion matrices, bootstrap CIs
+    ├── perclass/                                 # Per-class F1, confusion matrices, bootstrap CIs
+    └── speed_optimization/                       # Latency benchmark results and figures
 ```

-**Script execution order:** 02 → 03 → 04 → 05 (or 05b/05c/05bc) → 06 (or 06b/06c/06d) → 07 (or 07b/07c/07bc).
+**Script execution order:** 02 → 03 → 04 → 05 (or 05b/05c/05bc) → 06 (or 06b/06c/06d) → 07 (or 07b/07c/07bc) → 11.
 Scripts 05b, 05c, and 05bc are independent variants of 05 and can be run in any order after 04.
 Scripts 06b and 06c require all relevant training results to be present in `./results/`.
 Script 06d requires all four MambaVision model checkpoints.
+Script 11 requires a trained Full Image + FFT/Wavelet checkpoint.

 ---